11kartheek/Llava-llama-3.2-1b/README.md

 ## LLaVA 1.5: Training on 150k Dataset

 ### Overview
 This repository explores the **LLaVA 1.5** model, a state-of-the-art architecture designed for various natural language processing tasks.
-This project involves training LLaVA 1.5 on a dataset of subet of **150,000 samples** to evaluate its performance and capabilities.
+This project involves training LLaVA 1.5 on a dataset subset of **150,000 samples** to evaluate its performance and capabilities.
+LLaVA 1.5 transforms a traditional language model into a multimodal model capable of processing both text and image inputs. we are also adding a whisper projection to add audio capability

 ### How LLaVA 1.5 Works
-The LLaVA 1.5 model integrates a **Multi-Layer Perceptron (MLP)** projection layer with the LLaVA architecture, along with **QLoRA** (Quantized Low-Rank Adaptation) for efficient training and fine-tuning.
+LLaVA 1.5 transforms a traditional language model into a multimodal model capable of processing both text and image inputs.
+This is achieved by integrating Multi-Layer Perceptron (MLP) projection and QLoRA (Quantized Low-Rank Adaptation) into the LLaVA architecture, making it versatile and memory-efficient.

 - **Architecture**:
   - The MLP projection maps image embeddings into the text embedding space, allowing the model to handle multi-modal inputs effectively.